DEFRA/disinfectant-frontend/README.md

 ```

 3. Make your changes.
 4. Before committing your code, please ensure that your code is properly formatted and free of linting errors.
-Run the following commands in your code editor terminal in the respecitive order:
+Run the following commands in your code editor terminal in the respective order:

 ```bash
 npm run format